We're an affiliate

 Many people believe that cats will only meow at them whenever they are hungry, as a result, they end up giving treats to their cats every time.
 In such cases, you will realize that your cat might even not be interested in the treats you gave him.

-Before making any move or solving the issue try and figure out why is my cat meowing and think of the noble steps you can take to help him out.
+Before making any move or solving the issue try and figure out why is your cat meowing and think of the best steps you can take to help him out.

-If you were inquisitive on why does my cat walks around meowing all the time, then I hope you have found important insights that will help you correct the behavior.
+If you were inquisitive about why your cat walks around meowing all the time, then I hope you have found important insights that will help you correct the behavior.

 Have a look at the video below from AnimalWised where they shed more light on what cats mean when meowing.